-MSAs followed up towards the economic operators in their countries, i.e. they consulted the economic operators on the results from the risk assessment, agreed on appropriate measures and ensured that these measures were implemented.
-Results were reported to the Joint Action and shared with all participating MSAs, not only with those involved in the particular product-specific activity.
-A range of Actions can be seen in Figure 3.
+MSAs followed up towards the economic operators in their countries, i.e., they consulted the economic operators on the results, agreed on appropriate measures and ensured that these measures were implemented.

+The findings were reported to the Joint Action and shared with all participating MSAs - not only with those involved in the particular product-specific activity.
+A range of actions can be seen in products have been sampled and tested in total

+Figure 4.

-Figure 1 - JA2015 Process
+Figure 2 - JA2015 Process